stevenrbrill/icmeRefresherComputing2018/linux.md

 * `tar -xzvf <tar file>` - Unzip a tar file
 * `chmod <arguments> <file>` - Change the permission of read, write, and execute access on a file
 * `top` - Shows processes that are running
+* `lscpu` - Shows information about the computer, like number of CPUs and types of processors

 ## Paths in Linux